-- If used within a Certificate, such as the signatureAlgorithm field of a Certificate or the signature field of a TBSCertificate: - The new Certificate is a Root CA Certificate or Subordinate CA Certificate that is a Cross-Certificate; and, - There is an existing Certificate, issued by the same issuing CA Certificate, using the following encoding for the signature algorithm; and, - The existing Certificate has a serialNumber that is at least 64-bits long; and, - The only differences between the new Certificate and existing Certificate are one of the following: - A new subjectPublicKey within the subjectPublicKeyInfo, using the same algorithm and key size; and/or,

-- A new serialNumber, of the same encoded length as the existing Certificate; and/or - The new Certificate's extendedKeyUsage extension is present, has at least one key usage specified, and none of the key usages specified are the id-kp-serverAuth (OID: 1.3.6.1.5.5.7.3.1) or the anyExtendedKeyUsage (OID: 2.5.2937.0) key usages; and/or - The new Certificate's basicConstraints extension has a pathLenConstraint that is zero. - If used within an OCSP response, such as the signatureAlgorithm of a BasicOCSPResponse: - All unexpired, un-revoked Certificates that contain the Public Key of the CA Key Pair and that have the same Subject Name MUST also contain an extendedKeyUsage extension with the only key usage present being the id-kp-ocspSigning (OID: 1.3.6.1.5.5.7.3.9) key usage. - If used within a CRL, such as the signatureAlgorithm field of a CertificateList or the signature field of a TBSCertList: - The CRL is referenced by one or more Root CA or Subordinate CA Certificates; and, - The Root CA or Subordinate CA Certificate has issued one or more Certificates using the following encoding for the signature algorithm.
+- If used within a Certificate, such as the signatureAlgorithm field of a Certificate or the signature field of a TBSCertificate: - The new Certificate is a Root CA Certificate or Subordinate CA certificates Certificate that is a Cross-Certificate; and, - There is an existing Certificate, issued by the same issuing CA Certificate, using the SHA-1 hashfollowing encoding for the signature algorithm.
+CAs MAY issue Root CA; and. - The existing Certificate has a serialNumber that is at least 64-bits long; and, - The only differences between the new Certificate and existing Certificate are one of the following: - A new subjectPublicKey within the subjectPublicKeyInfo, using the same algorithm and key size; and/or, - A new serialNumber, of the same encoded length as the existing Certificate; and/or - The new Certificate's extendedKeyUsage extension is present, has at least one key usage specified, and none of the key usages specified are the id-kp-serverAuth (OID: 1.3.6.1.5.5.7.3.1) or the anyExtendedKeyUsage (OID: 2.5.2937.0) key usages; and/or - The new Certificate's basicConstraints extension has a pathLenConstraint that is zero. - If used within an OCSP response, such as the signatureAlgorithm of a BasicOCSPResponse: - All unexpired, un-revoked Certificates that contain the Public Key of the CA Key Pair and that have the same Subject Name MUST also contain an extendedKeyUsage extension with the only key usage present being the id-kp-ocspSigning (OID: 1.3.6.1.5.5.7.3.9) key usage. - If used within a CRL, such as the signatureAlgorithm field of a CertificateList or the signature field of a TBSCertList: - The CRL is referenced by one or more Root CA or Subordinate CA Certificates that are Cross Certificates using the SHA-1 hash algorithm.; and,